Birdlife Australia Photography Awards

 17. Images obtained with drones or automatically triggered trail cameras or the like are ineligible.
 Images taken with a camera triggered by the photographer using a remote control are acceptable.

-19. Images must be submitted as digital files in JPEG format (.jpg or .jpeg) and RGB colour space.
-Each image must be of a maximum size of 2 megabytes.
-There is no rule on pixel dimensions of images but we would recommend images of approximately 1600 to 1800 pixels on the longest side.
-Entrants are encouraged to submit entries of the largest size within these limits and judges will not make allowances for poor quality due to small image size or incorrect colour space.
+19. Images must be submitted as digital files in JPEG format and RGB colour space.
+Each image must be of a maximum size of 6 megabytes.
+Images must be a minimum of 1800 pixels on the longest side.

 20. Each image must also:

-- include a description of the circumstances in which the image was captured including the exact location; whether a lure was used and if so, of what nature; any unusual or unnatural conditions in which the image was taken;
+include a description of the circumstances in which the image was captured (including the exact location; whether an attractant such as food was used and if so, of what nature; any unusual or unnatural conditions in which the image was taken;

-- be obtained lawfully and in a way that minimises disruption to the bird and/or its habitat.
+be obtained lawfully and in a way that minimises disruption to the bird and its habitat.

-21. Images that do not meet one or more of the Image Requirements set out in these Rules, or are suspected of the same, will be disqualified from further consideration without notice to the Entrant and without giving reasons.
+21. Images that do not meet one or more of the Image Requirements set out in these Rules, or are suspected of the same, will be disqualified from further consideration without notice to the Entrant.
 The Organisers reserve the right to amend the Rules and to waive a breach of the Rules at their absolute and sole discretion.
 Failure by the Organisers to enforce any of its rights under the Rules of the Competition at any stage does not constitute a waiver of those rights.

 22. Judging will be performed by a panel of judges appointed by the Organisers.
-Details of judges will be provided on the official Competition website.
-Judging will be based on standard criteria such as overall impact, aesthetic qualities including composition, originality and technical expertise.
+Details of judges will be provided on the Official Competition Website.
+Judging will be based on standard criteria such as overall visual impact, aesthetic qualities including composition, originality and technical expertise.
 Entrants will be advised of the outcome after judging is completed.
 Any entrant that contacts a judge while the competition is open or during the judging phase will be disqualified.
 Entries that have not met or are strongly suspected of not meeting the competition rules will not proceed to the judging phase.
 The Organisers reserve the right to eliminate from judging entries of low technical quality (for example poorly focused or exposed images).